Rapidfacture/rf-production-font/README.md

 ## Development
 * add svg-files in the src folder in your project
+* create the icon font using `grunt`
 * when working correct, update the `rf-production-font` project
-* push the new version to our server and publish on npm
+* push the new version to our server and publish on npm using `np`